Guides to shaping great products

 If all you need for your marketing is the email address, a marketing consent will suffice.

-But if you use personalization, segmentation or targeting, you’ll need both the marketing consent and consent (or legitimate interest) to collect and profile any additional behavioral or demographic data.
+For personalization, segmentation, or targeting, you’ll need both marketing consent and consent (or legitimate interest) to collect and profile any additional behavioral or demographic data.

 6. Be specific about the third parties

-If you pass your customers’ personal data to the third parties, you should accurately identify and name each of these parties in your consent forms.
+If you pass personal data to third parties, accurately identify and name each of these parties in your consent forms.

 example

 Note how each permission in the picture above has its own checkbox.
-However, you’d have to opt-out of the permission instead of opt-in which is a big NO under GDPR.
+The mistake in this example is having to opt-out of the permission instead of opt-in.
+This is a big NO under GDPR.

 Still, giving third parties access to the personal data of your users for analytics or other purposes is definitely a bad idea.